Part Three: Guidelines for Students

 The individual(s) hosting the disruptive or disorderly gathering in a room will be held responsible for the event and will be subject to appropriate disciplinary action.

-1. The College president will appoint an Alcohol Advisory Committee representing the entire College community.
+1. The university president will appoint an Alcohol Advisory Committee representing the entire university community.
 Campus events involving the serving of alcohol will be registered with the Alcohol Advisory Committee before the event occurs.
 Requests to hold on- or off-campus events that involve the serving of alcohol and include underage persons must be filed at least 30 days prior to the event and must receive written approval from the Alcohol Advisory Committee before the event occurs.
-The Alcohol Advisory Committee will monitor alcohol use at official College events and evaluate compliance with the alcohol policy.
+The Alcohol Advisory Committee will monitor alcohol use at official university events and evaluate compliance with the alcohol policy.

 2. Registration should include the following information: